 Pin Name I/O Options Description PA0/BZ PA1/BZ PA2 PA3/PFD PA4~PA7 I/O Wake-up Pull-high or None CMOS or NMOS PA0~PA7 constitute an 8-bit bidirectional input/output port with Schmitt trigger input capability.
 Each bit on port can be configured as a wake-up input by options.
 PA0~PA3 can be configured as a CMOS output or NMOS input/output with or without pull-high resistor by options.
 PA4~PA7 are always pull-high NMOS input/output.
 Of the eight bits, PA0~PA1 can be set as I/O pins or buzzer outputs by options.
 PA3 can be set as an I/O pin or as a PFD output also by options.
 PB0/INT0 PB1/INT1 PB2/TMR0 PB3/TMR1 PB4~PB7 I PB0~PB7 constitute an 8-bit Schmitt trigger input port.
 Each bit on port are pull-high resistor.
-Of the eight bits, PB0 and PB1 can be set as input pins or as external interrupt control pins $(\overline{INT0})$ and $(\overline{INT1})$ respectively, by software application.
+Of the eight bits, PB0 and PB1 can be set as input pins or as external interrupt control pins (INT0) and (INT1) respectively, by software application.
 PB2 and PB3 can be set as an input pin or as a timer/event counter input pin TMR0 and TMR1 also by software application.
 PC0~PC3 I/O Pull-high or None CMOS or NMOS PC0~PC3 constitute a 4-bit bidirectional input/output port with a schmitt trigger input capability.
 On the port, such can be configured as CMOS output or NMOS input/output with or without pull-high resistor by options.
-VSS Negative power supply, GND VLCD I LCD power supply V1,V2,C1,C2 I Voltage pump SEG32/COM3 COM2~COM0 О 1/3 or 1/4 Duty SEG32 can be set as a segment or as a common output driver for LCD panel by options.
+VSS Negative power supply, ground VLCD I LCD power supply V1,V2,C1,C2 I Voltage pump SEG32/COM3 COM2~COM0 О 1/3 or 1/4 Duty SEG32 can be set as a segment or as a common output driver for LCD panel by options.
 COM2~COM0 are outputs for LCD panel plate.
-SEG31~SEG0 О LCD driver outputs for LCD panel segments OSC4 OSC3 O I Real time clock oscillators VDD Positive power supply OSC2 OSC1 O I Crystal or RC OSC1 and OSC2 are connected to an RC network or a crystal (by options) for the internal system clock.
-In the case of RC operation, OSC2 is the output terminal for 1/4 system clock. $\overline{ ext{RES}}$ I Schmitt trigger reset input, active low
+SEG31~SEG0 О LCD driver outputs for LCD panel segments OSC4 OSC3 O I RTC or System Clock Real time clock oscillators.
+OSC3 and OSC4 are connected to a 32768Hz crystal oscillator for timing purposes or to a system clock source (depending on the options).
+No built-in capacitor VDD Positive power supply OSC2 OSC1 OI Crystal or RC OSC1 and OSC2 are connected to an RC network or a crystal (by options) for the internal system clock.
+In the case of RC operation, OSC2 is the output terminal for 1/4 system clock.
+The system clock may come from the RTC oscillator.
+If the system clock comes from RTCOSC, these two pins cannot be floating.
+RES I Schmitt trigger reset input, active low